EasyCorp/EasyAdminBundle/Resources/doc/book/6-menu-configuration.md

 Most of the times you just need to link to backend entities.
 However, the main menu can also contain other types of items not related to entities.

-### Empty elements
+### Menu dividers

-There are two types of empty elements.
-The first one displays a non-clickable label which acts as a divider in the menu.
-The second one displays a clickable label which reveals a submenu.
+These items display a non-clickable label which acts as a divider in the menu.

-The first type of empty element is created just by adding a menu item which only defines the `label` option.
+They are created by adding a menu item which only defines the `label` option.
 In this example, `Inventory` and `Users` are non-clickable labels which separate the menu items:

 ```yaml
 easy_admin: